smayzes/eve/README.md

 In order to get Eve up and running you need the following:

 - PHP 7.0 or greater
-- A Slack Bot API token which can be generated in the admin inteface of your Slack account
+- A Slack Bot API token which can be generated in the admin interface of your Slack account

 Once you have the API token, copy the `.env.example` file to `.env` and paste in your bot token.